 Dataspaces are created and managed via core's services.
 Because each dataspace is a distinct RPC object, the authority over the contained physical address range is represented by a capability and can thereby be delegated between components.
-Each component in possession of a dataspace capability can make the dataspace content visible in its local address space.
-Hence, by the means of delegating dataspace capabilities, components can establish shared memory.
+Each component in possession of a dataspace capability can make the dataspace content visible in its local address space (using core's RM service described in Section 3.4.5).
+Hence, by means of delegating dataspace capabilities, components can establish shared memory.